Ixcatl/fables_novasophonia/docs/core/attributes.rst

 Charm, Fright, & Style
 --------------
 These three attributes affect how a creature interacts socially with others.
 According to roleplay preferences, they can represent its appearance, how it acts, or even how it smells.
-Unlike other secondary or miscellaneous attributes, these are used in associated social checks, and follow similar rules to primary attributes, including the maximum of 7.
+These are used in associated social checks, and follow similar rules to primary attributes, including maximum/minimum values.
 See Social for more information.

 .. tip::
       When distributing your bonus starting points for Charm/Fright, they may be broken up into half points (0.5) if desired.

 Speed
 -----
 Speed determines how quickly a creature can move about or interact with its environment.
-It may move a number of spaces per turn equal to its Speed.
+It may move a number of squares per turn equal to its Speed.

 Attunement Points
 -------